John B. Bartholomew: Military work

 In August 1944, Bartholomew enlisted in the army as a war correspondent for the Blue Network (ABC), and shipped out from New York in October 1944 to broadcast on the war from London.
 After several months covering Parliament meetings and conducting personal interviews, he was assigned on February 10, 1945 to General George S. Patton's Third Army which was in eastern France preparing to move into Germany for the final offensive.

 Broadcasting under the name John Bryson, he was the first war correspondent to cross the Rhine River on March 22, 1945 at Oppenheim, Germany.
-He was with Patton when the Third Army liberated Geran administered POW camps at Hammelburg, Ziegenhain in Schwalmstadt-Trutzhain and Buchenwald in Weimar.
+He was with Patton when the Third Army liberated German administered POW camps at Hammelburg, Ziegenhain in Schwalmstadt-Trutzhain and Buchenwald in Weimar.
 After the war ended in Europe, he spent the next several months in Germany and then in Norway conducting interviews with German citizens and American soldiers before returning home in Wilmette, Illinois.

 Bryson is quoted in the book, The Patton Papers, 1940-1945 as saying “It was his greatest privilege to report on the Third Army during the war and to be close to 'the greatest military genius since Lee and Jackson.'
 He honestly believed that the war would be still in progress if Patton had not been there.
 Patton was without doubt the 'greatest front line general in the world' and his Army was the best.
 He had heard somewhere, Bryson added, that there had been other American Armies engaged, but for him that would always be a rumor."
 On September 15, 1945, three months before he died, General Patton wrote a letter to ABC commending Bryson's service with him.
 John subsequently wrote a letter to the general thanking him for the compliment, and the general promptly responded in a letter to him saying “It's always a real pleasure to be able to say a good word to a man's boss about a man who has done a good job.
 Therefore, in mentioning your name, I was pleasing myself and giving honor to where honor was due.”